Revised July 10, 2015

 - "I have a good faith belief that the use of the identified copyrighted content is not authorized by the copyright owner, its agent, or the law."

-Upon receipt of the notice, Plex will take whatever action, in its sole discretion, it deems appropriate, such as contacting the user that is hosting the allegedly infringing content or suspending an account of the user.
+Upon receipt of the notice, Plex will take whatever action, in its sole discretion, it deems appropriate, such as contacting the user that is hosting the allegedly infringing content, removing the content, or suspending an account of the user.
+In some cases, if Plex receives a counter-notice from the user, then Plex may restore availability of the content.

 Plex Trademarks and Guidelines